pedrocelotto/QRCodeComponent-FrontendMentor/README.md

 ## What I learned

 Very easy project for someone who recently stepped in the world of development!
-The only issue I had was the height of flex container as it looked different in Safari.
-So I changed approach a little bit - that's why I had many changes in this simple project.

 ## Useful resources